WASSA-2017 Shared Task on Emotion Intensity (EmoInt)

 The official evaluation script (which also acts as a format checker) is available here.
 You may want to run it on the training set to determine your progress, and eventually on the test set to check the format of your submission.

-Web Hosting of the Competiton: The entire competition will be hosted on CodaLab Competitions (https://competitions.codalab.org/).
-The url to the Emotion Intensity CodaLab competition is here [to be put in shortly].
+Web Hosting of the Competition: The entire competition will be hosted on CodaLab Competitions (https://competitions.codalab.org/).
+A direct link to the Emotion Intensity CodaLab competition is here.

 Directions on participating via CodaLab are here.

 (CodaLab has been used in many research evaluation competitions in the past such as Microsoft COCO Image Captioning Challenge and SemEval-2017.)

 Paper: Participants will be given the opportunity to write a system-description paper that describes their system, resources used, results, and analysis.
 This paper will be part of the official WASSA-2017 proceedings.
 The paper is to be four pages long plus two pages at most for references.
 The papers are to follow the format and style files provided by EMNLP-2017.